By Ian Wilson (Rated PG)

 “If y’all are busy killing each other, you won’t have time to hurt nobody else.”

-“Why’d you say we were in trouble?”
+“Why’d you say I was in trouble?”
 I asked.

 “You know what you’ve done, Walter,” replied the man.
 “The Lord don’t take kindly to this work.”

 I have to admit, that remark scared me.
-Ever since I hit the road with the Sons of Fenrir, I’d helped them do some things that just weren’t right.
-I’d never killed a human, but I’d robbed, I’d hurt folk.
+Ever since I hit the road with the Sons of Fenrir, I’d helped them do some pretty awful things.
+I’d never killed a man, but I’d robbed, I’d hurt folk.
 I knew if and when I met the Almighty I’d have a lot of explaining to do.
 I’d walked away from God, and as Johnny Cash said, sooner or later He’d put me down.

 “You got a name?”
 I asked.